shady0503/Model-Driven-Engineering/readme.md

    - Constraints and well-formedness rules

 3. **Extension Points**
-   - How to add new templates
+   - How to add new EGL templates
+   - How to extend ETL transformations
    - How to add new database types (extend DatabaseType enum)
    - How to add new frameworks (extend Framework enum)
    - How to add custom validators